 - 4101.1 Authority, Purposes, and Objectives.
 Planned Unit Developments as defined and authorized, pursuant to 24-67-101 et seq.
 C.R.S., as amended, for the following purposes and to achieve the following objectives of development: - A. To provide for necessary commercial, recreational and educational facilities conveniently located to housing, and - B. To provide for well-located, clean, safe and pleasant industrial sites involving a minimum strain on transportation facilities and minimum impact of traffic on streets and highways. - C. To encourage a more efficient use of land, public services and facilities. - D. To conserve the value of the land; and - E. To provide a procedure which can relate the type, design, and layout of residential, commercial, and industrial development to the particular site, thereby encouraging preservation of the site's natural and agricultural characteristics. - 4102 Scope.
-Applications for specific Planned Unit Development may be made for land located in any zoning designation where such PUD category is allowed.
-(See Summary Chart at 4109). - 4102.1 Not limited to one owner or parcel.
-A PUD application may involve more than one parcel and/or more than one landowner.
-Such possibilities include, but are not limited to: - A. Parcels in an area suited for a mix of commercial and industrial uses where common highway access, utility planning, recorded covenants, design standards, etc., would make for more orderly and effective development. - B. Unincorporated areas with the opportunity to develop infrastructure capable of serving more intensive or higher density commercial, industrial or residential development. - C. Adjacent property owners who wish to incorporate amenities such as trails and natural areas into adjoining residential development. - 4103 Relationship to Subdivision, Zoning, and High Impact Commercial and Industrial Permitting. - 4103.1 Applicability of Other Regulations.
-The Montezuma County Subdivision Regulations and this Land Use Code apply to PUD's.
-However, specific standards, specifications or requirements may be modified as part of the PUD approval process to meet the unique circumstances and objectives of the proposed PUD. - 4103.2 Modifications Authorized.
-The County may waive or modify certain standards and requirements of this Code as necessary to meet the intended purpose of a PUD, so long as potentially significant adverse impacts are mitigated.
+Applications for specific planned unit development may be made for land located in any zoning designation where such PUD category is allowed.
+See Summary Chart at 4109. - 4102.1 Not limited to one owner or parcel.
+A planned unit development application may involve more than one parcel and/or more than one landowner.
+Such possibilities include, but are not limited to: - A. Parcels in an area suited for a mix of commercial and industrial uses where common highway access, utility planning, recorded covenants, design standards, etc., would make for more orderly and effective development. - B. Unincorporated areas with the opportunity to develop infrastructure capable of serving more intensive or higher density commercial, industrial or residential development. - C. Adjacent property owners who wish to incorporate amenities such as trails and natural areas into adjoining residential development.

+4103 Relationship to Subdivision, Zoning, and High Impact Commercial and Industrial Permitting.

-4103.3 Compatibility of Planned Unit Developments.
-Potentially incompatible uses within a PUD or between a PUD and surrounding uses must be mitigated for the PUD plan to be approved.
+- 4103.1 Applicability of Other Regulations.
+The Montezuma County Subdivision Regulations and this Land Use Code apply to planned unit developments.
+However, specific standards, specifications or requirements may be modified as part of the planned unit development approval process to meet the unique circumstances and objectives of the proposed PUD. - 4103.2 Modifications Authorized.
+The County may waive or modify certain standards and requirements of this Code as necessary to meet the intended purpose of a planned unit development, so long as potentially significant adverse impacts are mitigated. - 4103.3 Compatibility of Planned Unit Developments.
+Potentially incompatible uses within a PUD or between a planned unit development and surrounding uses must be mitigated for the PUD plan to be approved.

-4104 CIPUD Cluster Incentive PUD.
+4104 CIPUD Cluster Incentive Planned Unit Development.